 To start you need a Google Analytics account.
-The best way of doing this is to create a Google Mail account – this will give you access to all the other Google services such as Adwords, Youtube and Google Plus.
+The best way of doing this is to create a Google Mail account – this will give you access to all the other Google services such as Adwords, Youtube and Search Console.
 Some of which are also useful.

 This Google account should be one you plan to keep forever and that only you have access to.
 Later, you will be able to grant other people access to your Google Analytics, but initially you should have full control over it.
 Nor let your website designer, or SEO agency create an Analytics account for you under their own Google account.